For self-publishing authors who want to succeed, understanding how and why readers buy books and ebooks online is vital information.

 One is to publish for the enjoyment and satisfaction and to be content with some sales and a chance to engage with a handful of readers.

-To accomplish this, it is quite easy and requires very little investment other than the time it takes to write the book.
+To accomplish this, it is quite easy.
+It requires very little investment other than the time it takes to write your book.

 Very often, it is a matter of wanting to have your say, releasing your story from a bottom drawer or leaving more than footprints in the sand.
 Personal memoirs, a collection of short stories, local history and real-life family stories might fall into this category.